EdwardX29/MusicMeta_DataAnalysis/README.md

 ---
 ## II.
 Questions
-To understand how music has evolved over a short period of time between 2000 and 2020, this project will seek to answer the following questions:
+In order to better investigate how music has changed from the 2000s to the 2010s, I have divided my broad primary research question into the following sub-questions:
-* How has musical valence (the measure of happiness) changed between the eras 2000-2010 and 2010-2020?
+* How has musical valence ([the measure of happiness](https://web.stanford.edu/~elenatuz/courses/stats32-aut2021/Spotify_analysis.html#:~:text=valence%20%3A%20A%20measure%20from%200.0,sad%2C%20depressed%2C%20angry)) changed between the eras 2000-2010 and 2010-2020?
 * In what ways has the diversity of lyrical content in pop music evolved in the last two decades?
 * Which elements of pop music remained the same throughout the years?
-* How has the role of collaboration played in the evolution of music between these two decades?
+* How has the role of collaboration changed between these two decades?

 [top](#musical-metamorphasis-a-study-of-the-evolution-of-popular-music-2000s--2010s)